jacott/emacs-pry/README.md

 `run-pry` starts a Pry REPL inside a modified `term-mode` buffer.

-`pry-intercept` command allows for quick debuging into a test.
+`pry-intercept` command allows for quick debuging into a test without needing to write the `binding.pry` into the file.

 Automatically shows source in emacs buffer.